SerenaChandler/Exhibition-Appetite/README.md

 Now the user has their travel itinerary and options for places to eat!

-Please visit our page: [Expedition Appetite](https://serenachandler.github.io/Project1/)
+Please visit our page [Expedition Appetite](https://serenachandler.github.io/Project1/).

 ## Project Objective